Trends and climate

 Several economic and political developments are affecting M&A transactions in Israel, including the following:

-- The Law for the Promotion of Competition and Reduction of Centralisation (the Centralisation Law) requires that control groups holding both substantial real assets (eg, retail chains and construction companies) and substantial financial assets (eg, banks and insurers) must divest and dispose of one of these two classes of substantial asset by 2019.
+- The Law for the Promotion of Competition and Reduction of Centralisation (the Centralisation Law) requires that control groups holding both substantial real assets (eg, retail chains and construction companies) and substantial financial assets (eg, banks and insurers) must divest and dispose of one of these two classes of substantial asset by the end of 2019.

 - The availability of private funding – through institutional investors, venture capital, private equity funds and others – combined with low interest rates keeps companies private and leaves the M&A route open for developed companies.